 Replacing legacy systems

 Often introduced decades ago, so-called “legacy systems” often become an impediment for the company over time.
 Once considered “state-of-the-art” for the task to be accomplished, today that is no longer the case.
 A lot has changed with regard to the technology used since the old system was implemented.
-The market conditions and requirements also change rapidly at companies.
-Unfortunately, these old systems often manage processes critical to the company.
-Removing or even flexibly adapting old systems to the new conditions, meanwhile, becomes a special type of challenge.

 In IT, the phrase legacy system indicates a comparatively old system which has since become established within the company.
 Within German companies, such systems may also be referred to as old systems.
 A legacy system often – but not necessarily – consists of a fixed combination of hardware and software, such as in the special case of room and floor-filling mainframe computers.
 Legacy systems are usually still being used successfully – true to the motto “never change a running system”.
 This becomes problematic above all when you consider the speed of development of technologies in the information and communication technology sector.